PostHog/posthog.com/contents/newsletter/remote-working.md

 Online meetings are the scourge of remote work – and often a cause of tension between office-based and non-office based employees.
 Mics off when they should be on, screenshare chaos, [Jeffrey Toobin’s penis](https://www.wired.com/story/jeffrey-toobin-zoom-penis/) – they remain a technical nightmare and a productivity black hole.
 Many companies see them as a necessary evil – a way for colleagues, no matter where they’re based, to collaborate.
 This is wrong.

-Since the pandemic, the amount of time people have spent not just in online meetings, but in meetings in general, has soared.
-[Time spent in meetings](https://www.microsoft.com/en-us/worklab/work-trend-index/great-expectations-making-hybrid-work-work) has gone up 253%.
+Since the pandemic, [time spent in online meetings](https://www.microsoft.com/en-us/worklab/work-trend-index/great-expectations-making-hybrid-work-work) has gone up 253%.
 Some Teams users [spend](https://www.microsoft.com/en-us/worklab/work-trend-index/will-ai-fix-work) close to eight hours a week, or an entire workday, in online meetings.
-Eight hours a week!
-In Teams!
-Madness.
 And if you’re a manager or executive within an organization, this is all your fault.

 ### The solution: Kill meetings

 Way back in 2009, Y Combinator co-founder Paul Graham [wrote](https://www.paulgraham.com/makersschedule.html) about the difference between the “maker’s schedule” and the “manager’s schedule.”
 In an office setting, these two schedules (sort of) work side by side.
-Managers spend their days in hour-long chunks full of meetings, check-ins, brainstorms, and walking around open-plan offices.
-A maker’s schedule, which is basically the schedule of an engineer, is the opposite: deep work, minimal meetings, headphones, Slack.
-When the pandemic forced almost every office-based company in the world to go full-time remote, these two worlds smashed together.
+But when the pandemic forced almost every office-based company in the world to go full-time remote, things got messy.

 At a lot of companies, this has forced way too many people onto the “manager’s schedule.”
 If this is your company, burn your weekly schedule to the ground and start again.
+Then rebuild it and follow these remote work commandments:

-At PostHog, we’re [anti-meeting by default](https://posthog.com/blog/meetings).
+**Meeting-free days.** At PostHog, we’re [anti-meeting by default](https://posthog.com/blog/meetings).
 We have two meeting-free days a week and, when we do have meetings, they’re short and focused.
+**Communicate asynchronously.** We communicate asynchronously via GitHub and Slack.
+There are lots and tools and systems for this, but the success of asynchronous communication really comes down to good, clear writing.
+**Focus on deep work.** Fewer meetings means more time for deep work.
 This allows not just engineers, but everyone at the company, to focus on doing their best work how they see best.
-We communicate asynchronously via GitHub and Slack.

 A lot of companies, big and small, have adopted this approach.
 GitLab and Automattic for starters, but also [Twist](https://async.twist.com/asynchronous-communication/), [Buffer](https://buffer.com/about), and [Zapier](https://zapier.com/jobs/culture-and-values-at-zapier) have all followed a similar blueprint to make remote work actually work for both managers and engineers.